nbasargin/WebSurfels/README_DEV.md

 This structure is currently not available

 There are three npm packages in this repository:
-- `web-surfels-lib` contains the main codebase
+- `web-surfels` contains the main codebase
-- `web-surfels-ui` is an angular project demonstrating how to use the lib in the browser
+- `examples/web-surfels-ui` is an angular project demonstrating how to use the lib in the browser
-- `web-surfels-server` is a node.js project showing how to use the lib on the server
+- `examples/web-surfels-server` is a node.js project showing how to use the lib on the server

 Development setup:
 - in `web-surfels-lib` run